ratiugtun/claude-code-devcontainer-nodejs/README.md

 ## Features

 - **Claude Code** — pre-installed CLI and VS Code extension
+- **Claude Code Agent Templates** — optionally pre-install a curated set of agent templates (UI/UX designer, frontend dev, security auditor, and more) baked into the image and synced into the workspace on startup
+- **Claude Code Scheduler Plugin** — optionally install the scheduler plugin from the Claude Code marketplace
-- **Corporate proxy support** — pass-through proxy variables and custom CA certificate installation
+- **Corporate proxy support** — pass-through proxy variables (HTTP/HTTPS/WebSocket) and custom CA certificate installation; `wget` is also pre-configured to use the proxy inside the container
 - **Network firewall** — whitelist-only outbound access (GitHub, npm, Anthropic API, VS Code)
 - **Node.js 24** on Debian Trixie (trixie)
 - **Zsh + Oh My Zsh** with Powerline10k theme and fzf fuzzy finder